bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 ![Apps](https://github.com/bramkn/ExactOnline/blob/master/Images/credentials.png)

-You should see the following information.
-You need this for the connection in the n8n node.
+You should see the credential information.
+You need to fill this in, but first you need the Callback URL to be filled in into the app setup in Exact Online.
 Copy the callback URL from n8n into Exact Online.
 If you are registering a production app you will need to do this in this first screen that pops up.
 If it is a testing app this pop-up is skipped. (fill in the name and the callback url in the following screen if this step is skipped)

 ![prodRegister](https://github.com/bramkn/ExactOnline/blob/master/Images/registerappProd.png)